doxepin (Oral route)Pronunciation

 - Measure the dose with the calibrated dropper that comes with the medicine.

-- Mix each dose with about one-half glass (4 ounces) of water, milk, orange juice, grapefruit juice, tomato juice, prune juice, or pineapple juice.
+- Mix each dose with about one-half glass (4 ounces) of water, whole or skimmed milk, orange juice, grapefruit juice, tomato juice, prune juice, or pineapple juice.
 Do not mix doxepin with grape juice or carbonated beverages (soda pop).
 Mix the medicine just before taking the dose.
 Do not prepare it ahead of time.

 To use the Silenor® tablet: